GeorgDangl/eeE-BIM-API/doc/repository-services-01/a_schemata/model_meta_data.md

 -------------|------|---------|
-project_id   |String|Id for the project this model belongs to project_name |String|Names the project this model belongs to multimodel_id|String|Id for the multimodel this model belongs to multimodel_name |String|Name for the multimodel this model belongs to domain_id    |String|Id for the domain this model belongs to domain_name |String|Name for the domain this model belongs to model_guid   |String|Unique identifier of the model.
+project_id   |String|Id for the project this model belongs to project_name |String|Names the project this model belongs to domain_id    |String|Id for the domain this model belongs to domain_name |String|Name for the domain this model belongs to model_guid   |String|Unique identifier of the model.
 The guid is generated on the server, and differs between versions